The E-Commerce

 The Cross Border Effect: Prior to the COVID-19 pandemic, cross-border e-commerce became a common business model in Malaysia’s retail industry and the number of players in this sector has continued to increase in 2021.
 Jetspree and Yellow Porter have been at the forefront of this trend, offering services that connect online shoppers in Malaysia with travelers who can purchase products from their countries of origin and deliver them to the shopper, or provide affordable end-to-end international shipping and last mile delivery services for items purchased from e-commerce or physical stores abroad.

-Finance Environment
+Financial Environment

-Source:World Bank, Payment Service Providers, eMarketer
+Source: World Bank, Payment Providers, eMarketer

 Source: Statista Digital Market Outlook

-Driving Factors
+E-Commerce Driving Factors

 Source: GWI.com (Q3, 2021)

-% of respondents think is their main drivers | Multi-select survey
+% of respondents think is their main drivers

-What Does Consumer Goods E-Commerce Look Like in Malaysia?
+Consumer Goods E-Commerce in Malaysia

 There is 14.43 million consumer goods e-commerce users in Malaysia, and they spend total of around 8.17 billion USD dollars in 2021.
 That makes a per capita spending on consumer goods e-commerce of around 566 USD.
 Also, in those e-commerce users, about 55.9% of them purchase through their mobile phone.

-Digital Media Landscape in Malaysia
+Digital Media E-Commerce in Malaysia

-Source: Statista Digital Market Outlook 2021
+Source: Digital Market Outlook 2021

 Reference